bernardjason/tictactoe/README.md

 Swagger requires a recent version of the browser, be that Chrome, Firefox or IE. The oauth functionality uses Object.assign which is added in ECMAScript 6th edition.

-I'v included the swagger-ui here, as I've tested this works, at least for my 2 browsers, Chrome and Firefox.
+I've included the swagger-ui here, as I've tested this works, at least for my 2 browsers, Chrome and Firefox.

-Notes to follow, some screen shots of swagger and oauth
+To run selenium tests

+mvnw package

 <img src="/screen/Screenshot1-Swagger%20UI%20-%20Google%20Chrome.png" width="60%"/>
 <img src="/screen/Screenshot2-Swagger%20UI%20-%20Google%20Chrome.png" width="60%"/>